natfaulk/thermal-logger/README.md

 Click on the terminal window and spam `ctrl-c` until it exits...
 Or just close the terminal window.
 At some point I might add a more graceful shutdown...

 ## Saving data
 To save data click the begin recording button.
-To stop click the stop recording button.
-If you exit without clicking stop recording you ***may*** lose data but no guarentee either way.
-Anything already written to the file should be fine, but it buffers writes into batches so on could lose a few seconds worth (or more?).
+To stop, click the stop recording button.
+If you exit without clicking stop recording, you ***may*** lose data, but no guarentee either way.
+Any data already written to the file should be fine, but it buffers writes into batches so one could lose a few seconds worth (or more?).

 Data is saved in the data folder.
 One can change the file name by modifying the `FILE_PREFIX` variable in `scripts/http_bridge.js`